ChocolateLoverRaj/qr-code-offline-transfer/README.md

+> [!WARNING]
+> I no longer use or maintain this project.
+I don't really code in JavaScript anymore (I switched to Rust).
+If you want to maintain or fork it let me know (you can email me) and I can put the link here.
+>
+> The idea behind this project was to transfer data between two smartphones which did not have internet access, with just web apps.
+It works great for small amounts of data.
+Idk if I even uploaded a working version though.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.